California drought renews thirst for desalination plants

 Critics of desalination have cited environmental drawbacks, such as harm to marine life from intake pipes that suck water into the treatment plants and the concentrated brine that gets discharged back into the ocean.

-But advocates tout its potential for easing environmental consequences of diverting freshwater from rivers and streams and pumping it to urban centres.
+But advocates tout its potential for easing environmental consequences of diverting freshwater from rivers and streams and pumping it to urban centers.

 The process of forcing seawater at high pressure through special membranes to remove salt requires large amounts of energy, which has long made it prohibitively expensive.